picsoritdidnthappen/poidh-v3/docs-site/docs/start-here/how-it-works.md

 Once a bounty exists, it needs an incentive.

-The creator can fund it directly — but they don't have to be the only one who does.
+The creator funds it directly upon creation, but they don't have to be the only one who does.

 **Anyone can add funds to a bounty.**